lgondara/BCCR_model_documentation/model_doc_template.md

 - "Microscopic": "Can you extract the section which immediately follows a subheading related to 'microscopic' and exclude sections that occur after the next subheading?"
 - "Overall report": "Can you extract the overall report without metadata?"

-The model is then trained on the truncated version of relevant report segment, truncated to ensure that the input complies with 512 token limitations of the base model (BERT).
+The reportability filter model is then trained on the truncated version of relevant report segment, truncated to ensure that the input complies with 512 token limitations of the base model (BERT).

 ## Intended uses & limitations